jparsec/jparsec-g/README.md

 Use jparsec to parse Guava TypeToken.

+To deserialize TypeToken:

-new TypeParser().parse(serialized_string) and you get a TypeToken deserializer.
+    new TypeParser().parse(serialized_string)

-It can also be used to flexibly and reflectively construct TypeToken's:
+To flexibly and reflectively construct TypeToken:

     TypeToken<?> genericType = parser.parse(theClass.getCanonicalName() + "<?, String>");